 With his directorial debut, I have to say Alex Garland became the anti-Krzysztof Kieślowski.
 Mr. Kieślowski was a Polish film director and a self-described pessimist.
 When he visited the United States, he recalled being amazed at “the pursuit of empty talk combined with a degree of self-satisfaction”.
 It’s easy to extrapolate from this that his films were intended to be subtle critiques on the Hollywood formula.
 Within his works such as Dekalog and the Three Colors trilogy, he would create brooding worlds bearing a subtle variety of sadness – almost invisible for those not actively seeking it out.
 They would always have a subversive tone that, while challenging, were never condescending or pretentious.

 The reason I draw this comparison is because I feel Mr. Garland also struck me as someone who regarded the Hollywood formula with disdain.
-At every turn, he would attempt to subvert expectations and actively go against the most visible contemporary filmmaking conventions at every corner.
-However, what allows Mr. Kieślowski to reign supreme over Mr. Garland is that the former didn’t go out of his way to weave subversive narratives.
+However, what allows Mr. Kieślowski to reign supreme over Mr. Garland is that the former weaved his narratives far more organically.
 He simply told the stories he wanted to tell, and he is one of the best directors of all time because of it.
-Mr. Garland, on the other hand, directed as though he wrote down a list of Hollywood clichés.
-From there, he went in the exact opposite direction for each of them – regardless of whether or not doing so actually enhanced his narrative.
-As a result, the most paradoxical flaw of Ex Machina is that actively rebels against Hollywood in a way that still ultimately conforms to their rulebook, thus being ruled by it.
+Mr. Garland’s approach, on the other hand, is – fitting given the subject matter – far more mechanical and clumsy.
+It’s as though he wrote down a list of Hollywood clichés and reserved all of them – regardless of whether or not doing so actually enhanced his narrative.
+As a result, the most paradoxical flaw of Ex Machina is that actively rebels against Hollywood in a way that still ultimately conforms to their rulebook.
 One director was deftly subversive and the other daftly subversive.
 I liken Mr. Garland’s approach to standing on the railroad tracks when waiting for a train.
-You don’t see many people doing that, and if you keep it up, you’ll learn why all too well.
+You don’t see many people doing it, and if you keep it up, you’ll learn why that is very quickly.

-In light of these myriad missteps, I cannot recommend Ex Machina in any way.
-For all of the heat the Marvel Cinematic Universe was beginning to receive from certain high-minded critics for supposedly pandering to the lowest common denominator, at least those creators crafted scenarios that were fascinated with science.
-Ex Machina is conversely a science-fiction film that hates the very concept of scientific progress with every fiber of its being.
-Anyone who wants the kind of thought-provoking science fiction Ex Machina supposedly offers should instead look into Kotaro Uchikoshi’s Zero Escape trilogy of visual novels.
+In light of these myriad missteps, I cannot recommend Ex Machina in any capacity.
+It’s a science-fiction film that hates the very concept of scientific progress with every fiber of its being.
+Anyone who wants the kind of thought-provoking science fiction Ex Machina tries to offer should instead look into Kotaro Uchikoshi’s Zero Escape trilogy of visual novels.
 If you’re only examining the medium of films, then I feel Spike Jonze managed to cover the themes discussed in Ex Machina far more tactfully in his 2013 effort Her.
-His triumph consequently ended up making Mr. Garland’s seem behind the times.
 While Ex Machina was one of the most praised independent films of its day, I feel it should serve as a cautionary tale, reminding any hopeful creators of how important it is to think through your implications.